THE PEOPLE OF GASMAR

 • 2016

-With the start-up of the Panama Canal expansion, the vessel “Yuricosmos” was the first very large gas carrier (VLGC) in the market with destination to the Quintero terminal that went through the mentioned Canal less than one month after the inauguration of its expansion.
-The use of this infrastructure has cut down the sailing times from 26 days (Strait of Magellan route) to 14 days, with a large logistical cost reduction.
+With the launch of the Panama Canal expansion, the vessel “Yuricosmos” was the first VLGC (the largest type of gas carrier on the market) bound for the Quintero terminal to traverse the Canal, less than a month after its expansion was inaugurated.
+The use of this infrastructure resulted in a reduction in travel time from 26 days (via the Strait of Magellan route) to 14 days, leading to a significant reduction in logistics costs.

 • 2019

-After 25 years of uninterrupted operation, Gasmar S.A. begins the construction of a new terminal in Mejillones, in order to improve supply logistics in northern Chile.
-With an investment of US $ 38 million, it will be completed in 2021.
-The new terminal will have 20,000 m3 of storage capacity and the possibility of dispatching trucks and pipelines.
+After 25 years of uninterrupted operation, Gasmar began construction of a new terminal in Mejillones to improve supply logistics in northern Chile.
+The terminal has 20,000 m³ of storage capacity and two loading islands for dispatching gas by truck.

 2019